 Purchases qualify for cash back rewards.
 You’ll earn five percent cash back on up to $1,500 in purchases in categories that rotate each quarter as long as you register online or through the mobile app.
 All other purchases earn one percent cash back.
 As a bonus for new cardholders, Discover will automatically match the cash back you’ve earned at the end of the first year.

-Other perks: Freeze it on/off switch for your account to prevent unauthorized use of your credit card (or to keep yourself from using it until you pay back your balance transfer).
-Plus get your FICO score free on your monthly billing statement.
+Other perks: Use the Freeze it on/off switch on your account to prevent unauthorized use of your credit card (or to keep yourself from using it until you pay back your balance transfer).
+Plus, get your FICO score free on your monthly billing statement.

 The Citi Double Cash also has an attractively long balance transfer period.
 Enjoy zero percent introductory APR on balance transfers for 18 months.
-After that, the APR is 14.74 to 24.74 percent.
+After that, the APR is 15.24 to 25.24 percent.
 The balance transfer fee is either $5 or three percent of the transfer amount, whichever is greater.
 Balance transfers must be completed within four months of opening the account to qualify for the promotional rate.
-You’ll want to make the balance transfer as soon as possible, so you can take full advantage of the long promotional period.
+You’ll want to make the balance transfer as soon as possible so you can take full advantage of the long promotional period.

 Since the promotional rate doesn’t apply to purchases, you’ll still incur interest on any purchases you make on the credit card – even if you pay the full purchases balance.
 It’s best to wait until you’ve paid off your balance transfer to make purchases.